 While the sentry bowed and retreated, the speaker rose from a plush armchair.
 Unlike the others, he smiled in welcome.
 He was a strikingly handsome man, with a strong nose and lines around his eyes left from a lifetime of laughter, and the smile made him all the more striking.
 It also made it evident that, despite the gray streaks in the man’s dark hair, he was the youngest of the assembled Councilors.

-Two days ago, Roman and Leandros had seen a drawing of him lying dead in this very study.
-Seeing him robust and healthy now, Leandros suspected there must be foul play involved.
+And two days ago, Roman and Leandros had seen a drawing of him lying dead in this very study.
+Seeing him robust and healthy now, Leandros suspected foul play must be involved.

 “Welcome to Histrios, friends.
-You look a great deal like your Uncle, Lord Nochdvor,” he said, holding out a large hand.
+You look like your Uncle, Lord Nochdvor,” he said, holding out a large hand.

 Leandros shook it.
 “Leandros, please.
 You’ve met my uncle?”

 Miskatos nodded.
 “Only once, when I was younger and had time to travel places as far as Alfheim.
 Lynn says you’re passing through on your way to Shema?”

 The maid — Lynn, presumably — shuffled her feet and ducked her head when Leandros glanced her way.

 “That’s right,” Roman said, “We’d hoped to find some lodging in Histrios for the night, but they told us visitors weren’t allowed in.”